Capsica: Mount Artho

 And because it's a port, yet downriver from a nation-sized volcano, the town exports produce from many ecozones.
 Remember, while Capsicans themselves don't like it cold, plant life and cold-blooded animals do well up right to the snowline--5-6 km now in winter, 8 in summer (on Earth, life fades out around 5, even at the equator).
 That's a lot of zones to exploit!
 Traders come from all over.
 Native tourists do too; but they may be outnumbered by spiritual pilgrims.
 Hard to say; lots of overlap.

 All in all, Port Artho's a cosmopolitan town.
-One of your few opportunities to see a Capsican city in comfort--hell, safely.
+One of your few opportunities to see a Capsican city safely--even in comfort.
 I'd go.